Fruktus/NNK/nnk.md

 ---

-user command processor should possibly remember te context as in if user wants to work with specific service, like taskmanager, creates the task (using the service name) and then while continuing uses more of taskmgr commands, it should be redirected to it even though no name was suppliedthis time
+user command processor should possibly remember the context as in if user wants to work with specific service, like taskmanager, creates the task (using the service name) and then while continuing uses more of taskmgr commands, it should be redirected to it even though no name was supplied this time

 ---